 It’s in this process where things often get contentious and resemble an episode of Law & Order.
 Though in all but the most contentious cases, divorce court rarely gets so dramatic.
 But expect attorneys to question witnesses, make objections, and generally present their respective cases.

 When all of this wraps up, usually after a day or so—except for in complex cases—each side may offer a closing argument.
 Like its counterpart, this is essentially a summary of the case presented to the court, reiterating key points.

 Related Reading: 8 Things You Should Never Do During Divorce

 When the last argument has been made and the final piece of evidence submitted, it’s time for the judge to rule.
 After hearing arguments and seeing the evidence, the judge makes a decision on each disputed issue.
 The judgment confirms the dissolution of marriage and rules on child custody, spousal support, division of property, and any other points of contention.

 He or she may rule that day or take the matter “under advisement.”
 In this case, the judge wants to give the arguments deeper consideration and will issue rulings later, usually by notifying the attorneys of the decision.

-Once a ruling comes down, the judge and both attorneys sit down to write up a judgment for dissolution of marriage.
+Once a ruling comes down, the judge and both attorneys sit down to write a judgment for the dissolution of marriage.
 This document is also known as a divorce decree.
 As well as confirming the divorce, it advises each party of their respective rights and obligations moving forward.